50 Signs You’re Healthy from Every Type of Doctor

 The skin around your eyes and hands isn’t too thin

 “The appearance and feel of skin around the periocular (around the eyes) and dorsal areas (back of hands) are a tell-tale sign of the state of your general health.
 These are the thinnest skin areas, and therefore, the first to show signs of atrophy (thinning) and photo damage (freckles).
 Healthy skin will look bright, without prominent blood vessels or mottled color.” —Bobby Buka, dermatologist.
-Learn the 9 surprising diseases dermatologists find first.
+Unhealthy skin is often an early sign that something’s wrong with our health.
+Here are the 9 surprising diseases dermatologists find first.

 Your teeth are strong